gvwilson/thirdbit/src/fiction/santas/index.md

 ## Unexpected Guests

-Finner had never actually been in Gran-Granna's house before, but he'd heard stories.
+Finner had never been in Gran-Granna's house before, but he'd heard stories.
 A richly-patterned carpet in the hall that looked like it might still be able to fly: check.
 A set of gargoyle coathooks: check.
-A sitting room filled with a riot of greenery, a reindeer rocking horse to give small children something to fight over, and a mis-matched pair of overstuffed chairs: check.
+A sitting room filled with a riot of greenery, a reindeer rocking horse to give small children something to fight over, and a mismatched pair of overstuffed chairs: check.
 Crossed harpoons over the fireplace and dozens of framed pictures of children, grandchildren, great-grandchildren, neighbors, friends, enemies,[^enemies-dates] and the grateful, if somewhat perplexed, crew of a submarine: check.
-A photograph of two middle-aged women in red-and-white coats holding hands that must have been the inspiration for the statue of Gran-Granna Tumbly and her wife: check, although Finner noticed that there was an elf in the picture as well,
+A photograph of two middle-aged women in red and white coats holding hands that must have been the inspiration for the statue of Gran-Granna Tumbly and her wife: check, although Finner noticed that there was an elf in the picture as well,